 He served as editor of the Left Field Baseball Book (1991–1992) and has contributed many articles from 1988–1992.

-He is active in many national and international math associations, holding elected positions and serving as a popular speaker at conferences and events.
+He is active in many national and international math associations, serving in elected positions and as a popular speaker at conferences and events.
 These include: